geoblacklight/geoblacklight.github.io/_posts/2016-02-12-vecnet-digital-library-search-using-geoblacklight.md

 The value, `data-bbox`, for instance, will be be used by [Leaflet.js](http://leafletjs.com/) to manipulate the map or generate a marker.
 It is a simplified explanation but you get the idea.

-We want users searching the VecNET digital library to have the relevant data visible to make searching easy and efficient.
+We want to make searching easy and efficient by displaying the most relevant data.
 Using the mechanism above, we can extend our digital library to show users important details such as journal, date, author.
 The image below is an example of those micro schema values turned into nice UI elements for users.

 ![schema-example.png]({{site.baseurl}}/images/schema-example.png)